KevinHeathHigh/note-taker-twilio/readme.md

 In reality this app really evaluates different trascriptions services

-Currently Google, Deepgram and IBM Watson
+Currently Google and IBM Watson

 ## Requirements ##